 3. The Best Setting for Night Flight

-The next of our thing to know about flying a drone at night we want to talk about are the settings.
+The next of our thing to know about flying a drone at night we want to talk about is the settings.

 Besides obligatory calibrating, we would also suggest changing the maximum flight attitude.
 Although drones are perfectly visible in the nighttime, it is much safer to keep them within 250-350 feet.
 Additionally, you can set a maximum distance to ensure your drone does not go too far.